-The Act states the Community Infrastructure Levy is capped (currently at \$1,190 per dwelling for the 2019-20 financial year).
+The Act states the Community Infrastructure Levy is capped (currently at \$1,190 per dwelling).

 No cap applies to the Development Infrastructure Levy.

 Ministerial Direction on the Preparation and Content of Development Contributions Plans and Ministerial Reporting Requirements for Development Contributions Plans, Minister for Planning, 11 October 2016